getgrav/grav-learn/pages/07.hosting/03.crucial/docs.md

 Currently Crucial Web Hosting defaults to **PHP 5.3** which is not up to the minimum requirements for Grav.
 We will have to change the PHP version to something more current.

->>> Currently the most recent version of PHP available in the shared hosting accounts is **PHP 5.4**.
-Crucial support has indicated this will be improved in the coming weeks with PHP 5.5 and 5.6.

 To do this, we have to add a special handler call in the `.htaccess` file in the web root.
 So create the `~/www/.htaccess` file and put the following:

 ```